chiragmadaan/cochlear-devops/README.md

 ## About the app
 Actually, there are two separated apps.
 The Client which serves the FrontEnd (using React), and the API (in Node/Express).

-## How to run the API
+## How to run the API and Client using docker-compose
-1. In your terminal, navigate to the `api` directory.
+1. In your terminal, navigate to the root directory of the project.
-2. Run `npm install` to install all dependencies.
-3. Run `npm start` to start the app.

-## How to run the Client
-1. In another terminal, navigate to the `client` directory.
-2. Run `npm install` to install all dependencies.
-3. Run `npm start` to start the app
+2. Run `sudo docker-compose up --build -d` to build the docker images and run them.

 ## Check if they are connected
 1. With the two apps running, open your browser in http://localhost:3000/.
 2. If you see a webpage saying `Welcome to React`, it means the FrontEnd is working.
 3. If the same webpage has the phrase `API is working properly`, it means the API is working.
-4. Enjoy!

-## How to use docker-compose?
+## How to end the docker session
-1. Run `docker-compose up --build -d`
-2. In browser, visit 0.0.0.0:3000
+1. In your terminal, navigate to the root directory of the project.
+2. Run `sudo docker-compose down` to shut down all the containers.

+## About the docker files
+1. `api/Dockerfile` uses the base node image, installs the dependencies, exposes the port 9000, copies all the required files, and then starts the backend service.
+2. `client/Dockerfile` uses the base node image, installs the dependencies, exposes the port 3000, copies all the required files, and then starts the frontend service.
+3. `./docker-compose.yml` builds the backend service, frontend service, and a new common network for communication.